 Does the study involve a placebo?
-If so, is the need for placebo adequately justified?
+If so, is there a persuasive justification for using a placebo?
 Could the study be done without a placebo?

 Are study aims and objectives achievable in the given time frame?

 Do the principal and co-investigators have appropriate academic and clinical credentials and experience to conduct this study?